-The permittee should mark the 'No Discharge' box on the Discharge Monitoring Report form only if a permitted outfall does not discharge at any time during the monitoring period.
-If any outfall discharges effluent at any time during the monitoring period, the permittee must provide at least one sampling result from the effluent of that outfall.
+The permittee should mark the 'No Discharge' box on the Discharge Monitoring Report form only if a permitted outfall or internal monitoring point does not discharge at any time during the monitoring period.
+If the outfall or internal monitoring point discharges effluent at any time during the monitoring period, the permittee must provide at least one sampling result from the effluent of that outfall or internal monitoring point.